Contents

 -

-The default setting is to include
+The default setting is to include notes in the Calendar

-notes in the Calendar View, but if you prefer to only see
+View, but if you prefer to only see these in the

-Notes tab of the List View, you can uncheck
+Notes view, you can uncheck

 this option.

-Show Completed Events
+Show -> Show Completed Events

 -